Skip to main content

 The Reproducibility Crisis

-Academia has a problem: published papers often can’t be reproduced.
-Reasons include:
+Academia has a problem.
+Published papers often cannot be reproduced.
+The reasons are mundane:

 • Methods described too vaguely